China's Didi suspends Hitch ride-sharing service after passenger killed

 Didi Chuxing said it was sorry that the carpool service would be suspended from Aug.
 27 due to "disappointing mistakes" while the company reevaluates the product's business model.

-The suspected murder of a 20-year-old woman, who Wenzhou police identified only with the surname Zhao, is the latest in a series of violent crimes that have fueled safety concerns about the service.
+The suspected murder of a 20-year-old woman, who Wenzhou police identified only with the surname Zhao, is the latest in a series of violent crimes that have fuelled safety concerns about the service.

 A 27-year-old driver named Zhong was detained at about 4 a.m. on Saturday and confessed to raping and killing the passenger, the local police statement said, adding that the victim's body had been recovered and an investigation was continuing.